MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/devpkey-device-problemcode.md

 Windows Server 2003, Windows XP, and Windows 2000 do not directly support this property.
 For information about how to access the problem code for a device instance on these earlier versions of Windows, see [Retrieving the Status and Problem Code for a Device Instance](https://docs.microsoft.com/windows-hardware/drivers/install/retrieving-the-status-and-problem-code-for-a-device-instance).

+For info on finding problem status in Device Manager or the kernel debugger, see [Retrieving the Status and Problem Code for a Device Instance](retrieving-the-status-and-problem-code-for-a-device-instance.md).

 For additional information that may help with the problem code, see [**DEVPKEY_Device_ProblemStatus**](devpkey-device-problemstatus.md).

 Requirements